-- •On exoplanets we also can expect auroras, but there is yet no confirmed extrasolar aurora observation.
+•On exoplanets we also can expect auroras, but there is yet no confirmed extrasolar aurora observation.
 We have a tentative observation, on a brown dwarf LSR J1835+3259, 18 lyrs from us, in Lyra (artist impression shown below, of a reddish aurora, from more hydrogen in the atmosphere, and about million times more intense than on Earth, because of larger magnetic field).
-There are more of similar objects which show characteristic spectral features which point to aurora. - •Such an aurora should also be of different nature, because there is no other star for producing the stellar wind. - •A model for aurora requires a continuously replenished body of plasma within the magnetosphere.
-This mass-loading can be achieved in multiple ways, including interaction with the interstellar medium, a volcanic activity on the orbiting planet embedded within the magnetosphere, or magnetic reconnection at the photosphere.
+There are more of similar objects which show characteristic spectral features which point to aurora.

+•Such an aurora should also be of different nature, because there is no other star for producing the stellar wind.

+•A model for aurora requires a continuously adding plasma within the magnetosphere.
+This mass-loading can be achieved in multiple ways, including interaction with the interstellar medium, a volcanic activity on the orbiting planet embedded within the magnetosphere, or magnetic reconnection at the photosphere, or particles from the stellar wind producing the emanations from the planetary surface like on Mercury.